 Free-Standing or Portable Heaters

-Free-standing patio heaters are very similar to the ground-mounted heater, except they are portable.
+Free-standing patio heaters are portable and the most popular are the mushroom style.
 Free-standing heaters are typically powered by propane gas, and the propane tank is usually hidden in the base of the heater.

 Since portable patio heaters typically produce 35,000 to 50,000 BTUs (British Thermal Unit), they require at least 30 inches of clearance around and above the heater.
-This will allow a safe distance between the heater and anything that could combust.
+These should only be used in higher patio ceilings such as a gable or hip roof.

 Tabletop Heaters

-This type of heater is ideal for anyone who is worried they don’t have enough room for a heater on the ground along with the required clearance around the heater.
-You would be sacrificing the heat distribution that you’d get for the larger patio heaters.
+This type of heater is ideal for anyone who is worried they don’t have enough roof clearance for a regular mushroom heater or the required clearance around the heater.
+You will be sacrificing heat distribution that you get from the larger patio heaters.

-Some tabletop heaters look like lamps so you should be able to find one that goes along with your decorations rather than sticking out like a sore thumb.
+Some tabletop heaters look like lamps so you should be able to find one that goes along with your patio décor rather than sticking out like a sore thumb.

 Ceiling/Wall Mounted Heaters